0xNitishh/QuadWorldVote/DEPLOYMENT.md

 4. Document your implementation
 5. Submit according to bounty guidelines

-Your QuadVote mini-app is now ready for the World App ecosystem!
+Your QuadWorldVote mini-app is now ready for the World App ecosystem!